Reese1010/Machine-Learning-Phishing-Classification/README.md

 # Overview

-This project involves building a machine learning classification model to predict phishing emails based on a labeled dataset of phishing and non-phishing emails.
+This project involves building a machine learning classification model to predict phishing websites based on a labeled dataset of phishing and non-phishing websites.
 The goal is to train a logistic regression classifier, evaluate its performance using a confusion matrix and ROC curve, and analyze feature importance.

 # Deliverables